-I recently attended the Merchant Risk Council (MRC) Las Vegas Virtual Event 2021.
+I’m writing this a few days after the Merchant Risk Council (MRC) Vegas Virtual Event 2021.
 After the disruption of the last year, it’s hard to overstate the need for such events where merchants can come together, discuss fraud risks, explore key solutions like biometric security, and share fraud prevention strategies and best practices.

 One of the sessions on the agenda was “You Can’t Fight Fraud in Silos”, a discussion between myself and Jim Eckart, Chief Security Advisor at Microsoft.
 We wanted to run a joint session because we wanted to lead by example—and show how collaboration enables stronger digital identities for customers and stronger fraud prevention for retail brands.